thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_Community.cpp.rst

                    throw FatalException("Attempted to update sql database without opening database connection.");
                }

-               // Now find out the max size of the list, so we have a count to work from string count_command = "UPDATE COMMUNITY_PARAMETERS SET fragments = 1 WHERE reference = ";
+               // Now find out the max size of the species_id_list, so we have a count to work from string count_command = "UPDATE COMMUNITY_PARAMETERS SET fragments = 1 WHERE reference = ";
                count_command += to_string(parameter.reference) + ";";
                int rc = sqlite3_exec(database, count_command.c_str(), nullptr, nullptr, nullptr);